Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 FreshSplash/istockphoto

-Many Americans live paycheck to paycheck, and credit card debt hit a record $1.21 trillion as of the fourth quarter of 2024.
-While money might not buy happiness, it sure does buy peace of mind.
-If you’re hitting certain financial milestones, you might be doing better than you think — especially compared to the average American.
+Many Americans live paycheck to paycheck, and credit card debt recently climbed to more than $1.25 trillion nationwide — another record high.
+Rising delinquency rates and mounting household debt show that plenty of people are still struggling financially.
+While money might not buy happiness, it definitely buys peace of mind.
+If you’re hitting certain financial milestones, you may be better than the average American financially, even if it doesn’t always feel that way.

 Here are some signs your wallet is in better shape than most.